 9 Simple Tricks for Counter Strike: Global Offensive

 Twitch mechanics and fast reaction times are really only half the battle in first person shooters.
-The other half is strategy and making smart decisions such as walking to avoid giving away your position.
+The other half is strategy and making smart decisions such as walking to avoid giving away your position, pre-aiming key locations, or just generally having a consistent strategy with your team.
 The following tips will help you get on the way to competitive CS:GO play.

 #1 Crosshair Placement: